 This final output intends to facilitate the monitoring and evaluation of the project as well as support the project team in accessing the necessary resources to plan and implement adaptation measures.
-This output supports the critically underfunded Meteorological Department and Environmental Protection Agency, both institutions in charge of climate change adaptation.
-Under this output, activities to be undertaken are:
+This

-- Support to the development of Measurement Reporting and Verification system of climate response programmes. - Support to the improved monitoring & evaluation and knowledge management activities, which will include; Additional baseline survey costs (related to climate change adaptation) and additional terminal survey costs (related to climate change adaptation). - Project management and coordination, including the recruitment of Climate change adaptation specialist for the duration of the project and Staff training on adaptation-related issues.

-- As part of the activities to ensure that the project is efficiently monitored, the project will produce a knowledge management plan, knowledge transfer platform, knowledge management products like packages of practices, e-newsletters, Tv and radios, interviews and success stories.
-These products will be disseminated via online and offline various channels, - 103.
-Theory of Change : Againt the climate impacts, the Theory of Change (ToC) (Figure 4) below summarizer how a combination of the proposed interventions described above are expected to yield maximum benefits in terms of transforming the target communities into a more resilient community through the proposed components.
+- Support to the development of Measurement Reporting and Verification system of climate response programmes. - Support to the improved monitoring & evaluation and knowledge management activities, which will include; Additional baseline survey costs (related to climate change adaptation) and additional terminal survey costs (related to climate change adaptation). - Project management and coordination, including the recruitment of Climate change adaptation specialist for the duration of the project and Staff training on adaptation-related issues. - As part of the activities to ensure that the project is efficiently monitored, the project will produce a knowledge management plan, knowledge transfer platform, knowledge management products like packages of practices, e-newsletters, Tv and radios, interviews and success stories.
+These products will be disseminated via online and offline various channels, - 101.
+Theory of Change: Againt the climate impacts, the Theory of Change (ToC) (Figure 4) below summarizer how a combination of the proposed interventions described above are expected to yield maximum benefits in terms of transforming the target communities into a more resilient community through the proposed components.
 In the rural communities, providing improved agricultural infrastructures for cocoa, rice and cassava value chain without addressing the real cause is not enough to ensure climate-proof agricultural production.
 It requires having adequate human, infrastructural, and institutional capacity to collect, analyze and interpret climate information so as local communities are abreast of the climate variabilities that helps increase their awareness to undertake adaptation measures.
 As they are already exercising variability in rainfall patterns characterized by rainfall in the dry season and dry periods in the rainy season, awareness in climate information is important to make suitable adjustments.
-They also need to adopt best agricultural and land use, land-use change, and forestry (LULUCF) practices which is currently threatening the sustainability of agricultural productivity. - 104.
+They also need to adopt best agricultural and land use, land-use change, and forestry (LULUCF) practices which is currently threatening the sustainability of agricultural productivity. - 102.
 It features cross-cutting and achieves strong synergies among the components and enables local and national administrations to strengthen their capabilities to mainstream climate change considerations in agricultural value chain in agricultural activities.
 The project activities are expected to affect improve the livelihood of the vulnerable households in the Bandama watershed vulnerable to climate change induced hazards.
-The multi-disciplinary or synergy of interlinked intervention measures such as infrastructural capacity (early warning system, agricultural technologies, post-harvest equipment's), human capacity (local capacity building, government, cooperatives, etc...) and institutional capacity (M&E coordination, policy framework) are aimed to building climate resilient to avoid and/or minimize climate-induced risks. - 105.
+The multi-disciplinary or synergy of interlinked intervention measures such as infrastructural capacity (early warning system, agricultural technologies, post-harvest equipment's), human capacity (local capacity building, government, cooperatives, etc...) and institutional capacity (M&E coordination, policy framework) are aimed to building climate resilient to avoid and/or minimize climate-induced risks. - 103.
 As the result, the project is expected to (i) improve hydro met and warning systems for effective adaptation, (ii) strengthen rural community's capacity to understand climate risks, (iii) provide access to post-harvest technologies and climate resilient farming systems, (iv) diversify income generating activities through resilient fish farming and conservation, (v) strengthen national level climate information management system, and (vi) strengthen project coordination, monitoring and evaluation.
 These outputs are expected to enable rural communities to increase climate-smart agricultural investments that translates to higher yields, assets and incomes that improves food security and livelihoods throughout the seasons.
 It is important to note that the proposed components and activities are fully aligned with Cote D'Ivoire's strategic goals and expected results.
-Not only does it is aligned with national strategy, the components and activities also contribute to sustainable development goals (SDGs) especially goals 1, 2, 3, 5, 8, 9, 10, 13 and 1525.
+Not only does it is aligned with national strategy, the components and activities also contribute to sustainable development goals (SDGs) especially goals 1, 2, 3, 5, 8, 9, 10, 13 and 15^{25} .